EeraboinaKeerthi/Hypothesis_Testing/README.md

 In the above example we considered only annual compensation and found the hypothesis.
 T-tests is used if there are two or more groups. for example- considering annual compensation and the age data scientists started coding (child or adult) from the example mentioned above:
+We have a smaller sample size.
+The population standard deviation is unknown.
 Used to determine whether there is a significant difference between the means of two groups.

 Hypothesis: